bravetechnologycoop/BraveSensor/server/README.md

 ssh brave@sensors-admin.brave.coop
 ```

-The `sudo` password is on 1Password --> ODetect Credentials --> Login - sensors-admin
+The `sudo` password is on 1Password --> Brave Sensor Credentials --> Sensors Admin server.
-(cluster management) server.

 ## Adding public keys to the admin server